witfoo/krapht/pkg/pipeline/readme.md

     pipeline.WithTypedCallback(pipeline.EventLog, handleLogEvent),
     pipeline.WithTypedCallback(pipeline.EventMetric, handleMetricEvent),
   )

-  // Create channel for events from all components eventChan := collector.Collect(ctx) defer collector.Close()
+  // Create channel for each stage to use for sending events eventChan := collector.Collect(ctx)
+  // Clean up when done
+  defer collector.Close()

   // Run the pipeline manually since we're using a simple topology